-Graptopetalum ‘Superbum’ is a purple-flowered succulent that is native to Mexico.
+Graptopetalum Superbum is a purple-flowered succulent that is native to Mexico.
 It is a member of the Crassulaceae family and is closely related to Graptopetalum amethystinum (which is also purple and known as Lavender Pebbles).

 This plant is relatively easy to grow and requires little maintenance.
-It can be grown in a wide variety of soils, but prefers well-drained ones.
+It prefers well-drained soil.

 It is also tolerant of drought and can withstand periods of neglect.
 However, it does require some afternoon shade in hot climates.